2019 Judo World Championships - the things you need to know

 The newborn judo Refugee Olympic Team will compete at the World Championships for the first time.

 There were due to be nine judokas in the team but Zaki Mohsin, originally from Afghanistan, had to pull out injured.

 That leaves eight - seven men and one woman - including five athletes who have fled Syria, one from Iran, a Russian refugee in the United States and DR Congo escapee Popole Misenga who competed at Rio 2016.

-Refugee team receives standing ovationFirst ever team of refugee athletes receive standing ovation at the Rio 2016 Opening Ceremony.
+Refugee Olympic Team receives standing ovationFirst ever team of refugee athletes receive standing ovation at the Rio 2016 Opening Ceremony.